 At each milking, milk passes through the inline analyzer as part of the standard parlor process.
 No diversion, no sample tube, no additional handling required.

-What has historically required a laboratory instrument and sample preparation, Milk Diagnostics is developing for continuous inline deployment — capturing the same quality of data at parlor throughput, at every milking event, without consumables or manual steps.
+What has historically required a laboratory instrument and sample preparation, Milk Diagnostics is developing for continuous inline deployment — capturing high-quality data at parlor throughput, at every milking event, without consumables or manual steps.

 The result is a measurement model that is fundamentally different from periodic bulk tank sampling: continuous, individual, and immediate.

-Each parameter is derived from the same spectral scan.
+Every capability area is derived from the same inline measurement.
 No sequential sensors.
 No separate sampling events.
 The full picture, every milking.

 The opportunity is not to do lab testing faster.
 It is to eliminate the latency entirely — measuring inline, at milking frequency, so the data is available when the decision needs to be made.

-That is what near-infrared spectroscopy deployed inline makes possible.
-The measurement science is established.
+That is what inline measurement makes possible: continuous, individual, immediate data.
 The engineering challenge is integration, calibration, and reliability in a commercial parlor environment.
 That is where Milk Diagnostics is focused.

 We’re working with a focused group of producers, processors, and industry partners ahead of our commercial launch.
 If you’d like to learn more or explore an early partnership, we’d like to hear from you.